How important is Accounts Payable management today?

-Today, we are a very long way from a buoyant marketplace, and even the most optimistic CFOs recognise that the impending post-COVID-19 recession has introduced an unprecedented level of financial uncertainty.
+Today, we are a very long way from a buoyant marketplace, and even the most optimistic CFOs recognize that the impending post-COVID-19 recession has introduced an unprecedented level of financial uncertainty.

 The evolution of the role and purpose of Accounts Payable

-For most organisations, accounts payable is simply the process that captures supplier invoices, gets them approved and paid, delivers the statutory returns and enables the submission of timely cashflow and management accounts.
+For most organizations, accounts payable is simply the process that captures supplier invoices, gets them approved and paid, delivers the statutory returns and enables the submission of timely cash flow and management accounts.